tpf/soc/standards-of-conduct.md

 The Perl Foundation believes our community should be truly open for everyone.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, gender identity, sexual orientation, disability, ethnicity, religion, or country of origin
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, gender identity, sexual orientation, disability, ethnicity, religion, or country of origin.

 This code of conduct outlines our expectations for participant behavior.
 We invite all sponsors, volunteers, speakers, attendees, vendors, and other